Submission guidelines

 The Countdown Improv Festival welcomes and celebrates experimental work.
 If you’re wondering whether or not your show is too weird for us, don’t worry, it probably isn’t!
 If you’d like to consult with us about your show concept in advance of submitting to the festival, please feel free to reach out to us at countdownimprovfestival at gmail dot com.
 We encourage you to consult with us before submitting your show.

-The live, in-person portion of the 2024 festival will take place across three separate stages within the HCC Ybor Performing Arts Building.
-We’ve reserved the HCC Mainstage Theatre, a 250-seat auditorium; the HCC Studio Theatre, an intimate 50-seat black-box venue; and the HCC Rehearsal Hall, which seats 30 people.
-We might even have a fourth “secret” stage, probably in a bathroom or something.
+The 2025 festival will take place across three separate stages within the HCC Ybor Performing Arts Building, as well as at The Commodore, the improv theater we co-own that’s a 15-minute walk from HCC Ybor.
+This will be our first year producing a multiple-venue festival, and we’re excited for the challenge.
+At HCC, we’ve reserved the HCC Mainstage Theatre, a 250-seat auditorium; the HCC Studio Theatre, an intimate 50-seat black-box venue; and the HCC Rehearsal Hall, which seats 30 people.
+The Commodore is a single-stage venue that can accommodate up to 99 people.
+As in 2024, we will likely also have a “secret” stage, probably in a bathroom or something.
 Oops, the secret’s out.

 Set length

 Also, we do not videotape performers’ shows at the Countdown Improv Festival.
+We just don’t do it.
 Feel free to tape your own set, though!

 Performance video